7 amazing day trips from Rome, Italy

 Rome is huge and there are a million things to do, places to visit and restaurants to try, but that’s not all.
 A holiday in Rome, in fact, offers more than the city itself.
 If you want to spend a day out relaxed and far from the mental traffic, take a train and enjoy one of the fantastic day trips from Rome that are easy to reach and can truly add to your Italian experience.

-My personal selection of places to see near Rome includes cities that are easy to reach, that can be truly explored and enjoyed in one day and that will add incredible value to your Roman holiday.
+My personal selection of places to see near Rome includes cities that are easy to reach by train or by car.
+They can be truly explored and enjoyed in one day and will add incredible value to your Roman holiday.

 Close to Rome and very easy to reach is Ostia Antica, where you can visit both the Roman archaeological site and the medieval quarter in the modern town.